SoK: A Taxonomy for Critical Analysis of Consensus Mechanisms in Consortium Blockchain: Building Blocks

 \subsection{Consensus algorithm classification}

-In this section, we will provide a brief overview of the different types of consensus algorithms.
-There are two ways in which consensus algorithms may be classified.

-One way of classifying consensus algorithms is by the approach of making a final decision to reach a consensus \cite{Nguyen_Survey}.
-The first category is \textit{proof-based} consensus algorithms, since a node in this category has to compete with other nodes and prove it is more qualified to commit transactions.
-PoW \cite{nakamoto_bitcoin_2009}, PoS \cite{King_Nadal}, Proof of Authority (PoA) \cite{VeChain_Whitepaper}, Proof of Elapsed Time (PoET) \cite{poet}, and Proof of Space (PoSpace) \cite{cryptoeprint:2013:796} are algorithms in this group.
-The other category is that of \textit{voting-based} algorithms since the commitment depends on which committed result wins the majority of votes.
-Paxos \cite{lamport_paxos_2001}, Raft \cite{ongaro_search_2014}, PBFT \cite{castro_practical_1999}, RFBT \cite{aublin_rbft_2013}, RPCA \cite{Schwartz2014TheRP}, SCP \cite{mazieres_stellar_2015}, Tendermint \cite{Tendermint}, and HotStuff \cite{yin_hotstuff_2019} belong to this category.
-Figure \ref{fig:classification2} shows the classification of blockchain consensus algorithms by working mechanism.
-The first group of consensus is proof-based, while the second group is voting-based.
+One way of classifying consensus algorithms is by their approach to making final decisions to reach consensus \cite{Nguyen_Survey}.
+The first category is proof-based consensus algorithms, since a node in this category has to compete with other nodes and prove that it is more qualified than others to commit transactions.
+PoW \cite{nakamoto_bitcoin_2009}, PoS \cite{pos_paper}, Proof of Authority (PoA) \cite{VeChain_Whitepaper}, Proof of Elapsed Time (PoET) \cite{poet}, and Proof of Space (PoSpace) \cite{cryptoeprint:2013:796} are algorithms of this category.
+The other category is that of voting-based algorithms since the commitment depends on which committed result wins the majority of votes.
+Paxos \cite{Paxos_paper}, Raft \cite{Raft_paper}, PBFT \cite{Pbft_paper}, RFBT \cite{Rbft_paper}, RPCA \cite{Rpca_paper}, SCP \cite{SCP_paper}, Tendermint \cite{Tendermint}, and HotStuff \cite{Hotstuff_paper} belong to this category.
+The first group of consensus algorithms is proof-based, while the second group is voting-based.
+Another way of classifying consensus algorithms is by the design principle of fault tolerance.
+Nodes can suffer from non-Byzantine errors (also known as crash faults), which is exemplified by situations where the node fails to respond.